enkidevs/curriculum/linux/networking-and-security/bandwidth-monitoring-tools/use-tcpdump-to-listen-to-network-interface-traffic.md

 category: how to

 ---
 ## Content
+# Use `tcpdump` to listen to network interface traffic

 `tcpdump` is a useful utility to print out descriptions of contents of packets flowing